 What are the cheapest cars to insure?

-After buying a home, a car will likely be one of the biggest investments you will make in your life.
-But once you've paid for the car itself, you have to pay for a whole host of other things, from fuel to insurance.
-Car insurance prices can vary significantly, so to give yourself the best chance of cheap premiums, choose a car that's cheap to insure.
+After a home, buying a car will likely be one of the biggest investments you will make in your life.
+But once you've paid for the vehicle itself, you have to pay for a whole host of other things, from fuel to insurance.
+Car insurance rates can vary significantly, so to give yourself the best chance of getting a cheap car insurance policy, choose a car that's cheap to insure.
 These are usually the smaller and less powerful models, and ones less likely to be targeted by thieves.
-Read on to find out more.

-In June 2019, the average cost of car insurance was £709 (for the second quarter and across all age groups).
+In June 2019, the average car insurance premium in the UK was £709 (for the second quarter and across all age groups).
 It may be due to a number of factors; the rise of whiplash-style claims and costs, average theft claims increasing by 32% over the past year and a higher insurance premium tax of 12% levied by the government (according to the Association of British Insurers).

 There are 50 car insurance groups set by the Group Rating Panel, and every car belongs to one of these groups.
 The lower the car’s insurance group number, the cheaper it usually is to insure.
-Cars in insurance group 1 will likely have the cheapest car insurance cover because they are smaller, more economical, have less powerful engines and are easier to repair.
+Cars in insurance group 1 will likely be the cheapest to cover because they are smaller, more economical, have less powerful engines and are easier to repair.

-The performance of the car (including top speed and acceleration) is another factor, as statistics show that high-performance cars that can reach faster speeds are the most likely to make insurance claims.
+The performance of the car (including top speed and acceleration) is another factor, since faster cars are more likely to be involved in accidents.
 Car security also determines the insurance group and therefore the insurance cost.
-The cheapest cars to insure have built-in security features such as high-security locks, alarms, or immobilisers which prevent the car from being hot-wired.
+The cheapest cars to insure have built-in security features such as high-security locks, alarms or immobilisers which prevent the car from being hot-wired.
 The security rating of a car is either E (exceeds), A, P, D or U (unacceptable).
 Cars who have an E or A rating will be in the cheaper car insurance groups.

 Besides the car’s specifications, there are a number of other factors that determine the cost of car insurance cover.
 The driver’s details and driving history are key in deciding the total cost of their insurance.
 A car’s age will also affect how much insurance is, along with any modifications made to its appearance or performance.
 Your address (area) and average yearly mileage also influence the insurance cost.